Off-incidence scanning in equine distal limb ultrasonography

 However, this can sometimes be turned to our advantage.
 One of the important parts of the assessment of the tendinous and ligamentous structures in the distal part of the equine limb is checking the integrity of the borders of those structures, and deliberately imaging them in an off-incidence manner (just a few degrees are necessary) will result in the tendons and ligaments appearing more hypoechoic than ‘normal’, but the borders of those structures remain bright and thus appear relatively hyperechoic (and so stand out – see Fig.1).

-Remember also that the fibers of the inferior check ligament (ICL; or accessory ligament of the deep digital flexor tendon – ALDDFT) run at an oblique angle to the fibres of the other major structures in the palmar/plantar aspect of the limb in this region, and so will appear hypoechoic to these structures when they are optimized.
-In order to get a reliable image of the fibers of the ICL it is important to remember this and alter the angle of scanning accordingly, so that the ICL is being imaged on-incidence (not true off-incidence scanning, but at this point the other structures will appear hypoechoic because they are being imaged off-incidence).
+Remember also that the fibres of the inferior check ligament (ICL; or accessory ligament of the deep digital flexor tendon – ALDDFT) run at an oblique angle to the fibres of the other major structures in the palmar/plantar aspect of the limb in this region, and so will appear hypoechoic to these structures when they are optimised.
+In order to get a reliable image of the fibres of the ICL it is important to remember this and alter the angle of scanning accordingly, so that the ICL is being imaged on-incidence (not true off-incidence scanning, but at this point the other structures will appear hypoechoic because they are being imaged off-incidence).
 See Fig. 2 below.

 Fig. 3 SDFT and DDFT in the mid-distal metacarpus, scanned on-incidence (A) and off-incidence (B).
 This lesion was calcified (note acoustic shadowing), but the lesion itself is more obviously defined in B, when scanned off-incidence.